hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 #### 第一节

 阅读下列短文，从每题所给的 A、B、C、D 选项中选出最佳选项

 \center{## A}

 \center{### The Jokes of Masters}
-There are many people who shaped the current world's pattern.
+There are many people who shaped the current world’s pattern.
 However, the jokes behind them also bring us joy.

 #### Jeff Dean
 Jeff Dean, a top American computer scientist, made huge impacts at Google.
 He worked on key projects like MapReduce.
-Elected to the NAE in 2009, he's now Google's Chief Scientist.
+Elected to the NAE in 2009, he’s now Google’s Chief Scientist.
 1. During his own Google interview, Jeff Dean was asked the  implications if P=NP were true.
 He said, “P = 0 or N = 1.”
 Then, before  the interviewer had even finished laughing, Jeff examined Google’s  public certificate and wrote the private key on the whiteboard.
 2. Compilers don’t warn Jeff Dean.
 Jeff Dean warns compilers.
 3. The rate at which Jeff Dean produces code jumped by a factor of 40  in late 2000 when he upgraded his keyboard to USB 2.0.